 Mobile Apps: Customers are also deploying mobile apps in the Field for Data Collection.
 Both smartphones and tablets are being used for this.
 Again, these apps work offline and can send data to backend systems directly.
 Readings for meters, Inspections, and Work Orders can all be managed via mobile apps instead of filling the paper.

 Internet of Things (IoT): Companies are deploying smart sensors, smart meters, and smart cameras on assets to collect data more frequently and accurately.
-For example, Utilities data is being captured by Smart/Digital meters that can help analyze utilities usage.
-The data from the Smart meters is fed into an IoT Gateway that consolidates all the information in a backend Utility Management System.
+For example, utility data is being captured by Smart/Digital meters that can help analyze utility usage.
+The data from the Smart meters are fed into an IoT Gateway that consolidates all the information in a backend Utility Management System.
 This allows for better chargeback of utility consumption to customers thus increasing revenues.
 It also enhances Customer Service at the same time.
-Also through Smart Cameras, clients are looking at ways to reduce the risk that can identify leaks in real time by analytics assisted image analysis.
+Also through Smart Cameras, clients are looking at ways to reduce the risk that can identify leaks in real-time by analytics assisted image analysis.
 This can increase safety significantly.

 Machine Learning/Artificial Intelligence: With advancements in data science, computing, and data integration platforms, customers can now leverage these digital transformation toolkits to optimize their business.
 Leveraging business intelligence, machine learning, and artificial intelligence, these industries have many options for driving costs down through the reduction of operational bottlenecks, asset management, and supply chain optimization.
 On the top line, these same technologies can be used to optimize assets to find new revenue streams, increase customer satisfaction, and provide overall business transformation into leaner, more agile enterprises.